hackus/Concurrency-Strategy-Comparison/README.md

 ### Reactive Reactor — the foundation of Spring WebFlux and modern reactive microservices.

+#### Cherry on top

+### ZIO — a Scala library that provides a typed effect system with structured concurrency, fibers, and safe resource management.
+### Cats Effect — a Scala library offering a functional IO type and a fiber-based concurrency runtime.

+I was curious whether I could test Scala in the same way — and it turns out I can.
+So I used two well-known Scala frameworks that resemble Java’s reactive style and tried it out.
+I should mention that the code was generated with ChatGPT’s help; I don’t yet have enough experience with ZIO or Cats Effect to write it entirely on my own.
+If anyone is able to improve it, you’re more than welcome to jump in.

 Each model runs identical workloads — such as database I/O, PDF parsing, and simulated thread-sleep tasks — to compare performance, scalability, and development complexity.
 The goal is to understand trade-offs between simplicity, control, and scalability — and to help developers choose the right concurrency tool for their workload.

+For Cats Effect and ZIO I just run the db interaction test.

 ## 🚀 Analysis